wmnnd/swoosh/README.md

 end
 ```

 Feels familiar doesn't it?
-Head to [phoenix_swoosh](https://github.com/swoosh/phoenix_swoosh) for more details.
+Head to the [phoenix_swoosh](https://github.com/swoosh/phoenix_swoosh) repo for more details.

 ## Testing